wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 ```
 > Derivative element of PID control

-Using all three constants in conjunction implements the PID configuration, where the robot can quickly (Kp) and precisely (Ki) reach a setpoint while curbing overshoot (Kd).
+Using all three constants in conjunction implements the PID configuration, where the robot can quickly (Kp) and precisely (Ki) reach a set-point while curbing overshoot (Kd).
 The Ki and Kd constants are not used together in a configuration, as the immediate response of Kp is crucial for an efficient implementation.

 ```cpp
 float speed = error*kp + integral*ki + derivative*kd;